DevExpress-Examples/obsolete-winui-mvvm-custom-service/README.md

+## The current example is out of maintenance.

+---
-We stopped developing DevExpress WinUI controls and no longer publish new versions.
-The last official release is **v23.2.6**.
+> **The DevExpress WinUI product suite has been discontinued and is no longer available to new customers.** We continue to monitor market-demands and the viability of WinUI as a desktop development platform.
+Should demand increase and market conditions change, we will reconsider our decision.The last official release is **v23.2.6**.

-**The current example is out of maintenance.**
+---

 **Note:** you can use other branches of this example to see the corresponding implementation for previous versions.